 Lazarus versus Delphi

-The most obvious reason for preferring Lazazus: it is free, and it has a very large user base.
+The most obvious reasons for using Lazazus: it is free, and it has a very large user base.

 Features that are almost the same

 - Lazarus uses Free Pascal as its programming language, very compatible with Delphi's

 - The Lazarus LCL component library is very similar to Delphi's VCL.

 - Tons of code written for Delphi can be used with Lazarus, either directly or after automatic conversion.

 - The size of an executable file is much larger with Lazarus than the

 within the executable rather than as separate files.
 But the executable file size can be